Remember to cite LawCareers.Net on your application form if you apply to Field Seymour Parkes LLP.

 Reading is at the heart of the thriving Thames Valley business district.
 Being close to London we can attract a wide client base looking for sensibly-priced quality advice and our proximity to Heathrow, combined with our international network, gives us an international reach beyond most firms of our size.

-If you are thinking of applying to Field Seymour Parkes for a training contract we encourage you to apply for work experience here.
+If you are thinking of applying to Field Seymour Parkes for a training contract or apprenticeship, we encourage you to apply for work experience here.